Advising - FAQ

-Students who do not meet the minimum scores for placement into college-level coursework may be admitted to NPCC on the contingency that they enroll in and successfully complete the necessary remedial courses(s) prior to advancing to the next course level.
+Students who do not meet the minimum scores for placement into college-level coursework may be admitted to NPC on the contingency that they enroll in and successfully complete the necessary remedial courses(s) prior to advancing to the next course level.

 Students taking pre-college level courses must receive a final grade of “C” or better to advance to the next course level.
 Pre-college level courses will not transfer to another institution for college credit.
 Students are encouraged to read the academic section on pre-college level courses for additional information.

 Any student whose placement test scores require registration in two or more pre-college level courses must also complete College Study Skills I in the same semester.
 First-time, full-time students who are required to take one or more pre-college level course(s) are limited to a maximum of four courses and Freshman Orientation.
-National Park Community College Singers may register for an additional credit in music.
+National Park College Singers may register for an additional credit in music.
 Students who earn a “D” or “F” as a final grade in any pre-college level course must repeat the course and may not advance to the next level through additional ASSET testing.

-Students transferring to NPCC are not required to submit test scores for placement if they have successfully completed, as documented on an official transcript, a college-level course in English composition and a college-level mathematics course.
+Students transferring to NPC are not required to submit test scores for placement if they have successfully completed, as documented on an official transcript, a college-level course in English composition and a college-level mathematics course.
 The College requires an official transcript prior to enrollment in college-level mathematics and English composition.

 Schedule classes with the assistance of an Academic Advisor, located on the second floor of the Gerald Fisher Campus Center.